esiegmann/Integration_Roadmaps/docs/source/New_Integration_Roadmaps.rst

 objective.
 These resources include: ACCESS project contacts and introductions, documentation, and access to our shared Google Drive.
 A liaison from the IISC will contact you to review your plans and offer assistance.
-After meeting with you, the liaison will inform the ACCESS Executive Committee about your plan so they can prepare their project areas to provide the resources you'll need.
+After meeting with you, the liaison will inform the ACCESS Executive Council (EC) about your plan so they can prepare their project areas to provide the resources you'll need.

 Form a Working Group